emmabry/BUS_Prototype/README.md

 **Running the application locally**
 1. Unzip the file and open the folder in PyCharm.
+2. Install the dependencies using pip and requirements.txt
-2. In Pycharm, go to Run > Edit Configurations
+3. In Pycharm, go to Run > Edit Configurations
-3. Select module > flask and set the script parameters to 'run'.
+4. Select module > flask and set the script parameters to 'run'.
 ![Screenshot of Quiz App](/app/static/screenshot.png)
-4. In the terminal, call 'flask shell'.
+5. In the terminal, call 'flask shell'.
-5. Inside the flask shell, call 'reset_db()' in order to populate the database.
+6. Inside the flask shell, call 'reset_db()' in order to populate the database.
-6. Run flask to start the program.
+7. Run flask to start the program.
 This will run on http://127.0.0.1:5000.
-7. To log in, use any of the test users in debug_utils.py
+8. To log in, use any of the test users in debug_utils.py

 **Appointment Viewing and Booking**
 1. Click on the ‘Appointment’ tab on the navigation bar at the top.
 This will display a table with all upcoming appointments for the user, including the advisor’s name, data, time and location.